Weyaaron/nvim-training/Readme.md

 	enable_events = true, -- If the plugin should save events.
-These are used for the subcommand analyze. possible_marks_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible marks. possible_register_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible registers. task_alphabet = "ABCDEFGabddefg,.",
+These are used for the subcommand analyze. possible_marks_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible marks. possible_register_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible registers. scheduler_args = { repetitions = 5 }, --These args are used to configure all the available schedulers task_alphabet = "ABCDEFGabddefg,.",
 })
 ```